kiba/Writings/atg/chp2_aftermath.md

 "Good..let's get the rest of the team."

 ***
+**Captain Carter**

 As a precaution, General Hammond shut down gate explorations until further notice after the near disastrous black hole incident.
-An incident review procedure was initialized.
-Everyone involved in the incident were interviewed by an independent team, who also exhaustively examined everything.
+An incident review procedure was initialized, and an independent team took charge of the investigation.
+They interviewed everyone and everything, performed root cause analysis, and made a number of recommendations for SGC to implement.
 Then there were the debriefing with the higher-ups.
 Finally, changes was made to SGC's standard operating procedures to never let this happen again.

-The black hole, however rare and improbable, almost engulfed Stargate Command, and perhaps Earth as well.
-Surviving by the skin of the teeth and keep going as if it never happened?
-Unacceptable.
+The black hole may be extremely rare, but it almost engulfed Stargate Command and maybe Earth as well.
+To march on forward pretending that it never happened.
+That was unacceptable.
+Public opinion would torn Stargate Command and its personnel apart.

 Captain Carter's own improvised solution became a ready-made solution and a new set of exercise.
 A shaped charge bomb became reserved for this type of incident as well as several components required for a successful denotation.

-Pretty soon, Stargate Command personnel will be drilled regularly so that the response can be delivered in the right time.
-The only problem was that the bomb would refuse to stay parallel to the ground with no practical way to simulate the powerful force of gravity emanating from the stargate.
+Pretty soon, Stargate Command personnels will be drilled so regularly so that the response will be delivered at the right time.

 Still, that wasn't enough for Hammond.
 He authorized a new project out of SGC's emergency fund to explore preventative measures proposed by the physics department.

 As a result of all of this, Carter found herself with boxes of electronics and equipment stacked in her office and a clipboard in her hands.
-She flew a fighter jet during Desert Shield and Desert Storm some seven years ago, so the treasure trove of really expensive electronics made her only mildly nervous.
+She flew a fighter jet during Desert Shield and Desert Storm years ago, so the treasure trove of really expensive electronics made her only mildly nervous.

-Still, it would be on her head if anything were to be missing.
-So Carter was inventorying every box personally.
+There was no doubt in her mind that nobody would dare try to steal anything from her.
+Still, through a force of habit, Carter personally inventoried every single box herself.

 These are the latest cesium atomic clock.
-She came up with a proposal to tie the atomic clock to the SGC sensor grid and to the DHD to act as an early warning system for faster than normal time dilation.
-Time dilation was a fact of physics in this universe, even on Earth, though it depend on where you are at any given moment.
+She came up with a proposal to tie the atomic clock to the SGC sensor grid and to the DHD supercomputer to act as an early warning system for faster than normal time dilation, the kind that would portent a black hole that's too near.

 Physics wise, it shouldn't be anything out of her depth.
 Einstein's theory of relativity came into play, but not hyperspace, faster than light, or subspace.
-Any of those concepts would give her a  hugeheadache any time of the day, and she was one of the best of her generation.
+Any of those concepts would give her a  huge headache any time of the day, and she was one of the best of her generation.

 There was a knock on the door.